N3ar/funclog/README.md

     # No args will build the pass locally, with the .so in ${APP_HOME}/build/lib/libFuncLog.so
     #   -i copies .so to /usr/local/lib
     #   -c cleans the build directory
-    # Args are mutually exclusive
+    # Args are mutually exclusive, sudo may be required.
     ./build.sh [-i]
     ```